Interface Specifications

 Collapses a range of dimensions into a single axis, reshaping the tensor while preserving element order.
 Commonly used to reduce rank before linear processing or output.

-What does flatten do? (click to expand)
+<summary>What does <code>flatten</code> do? (click to expand)</summary>

 The function **collapses several dimensions of a tensor into a single dimension**, without changing the actual data, just how it’s shaped.